-I’m a award-winning magazine journalist and the author of The Temple at the End of the Universe: A Search for Spirituality in the Anthropocene, which Bill McKibben described as, “A fascinating journey, described in clear and compelling prose, from stifling certainty to constructive questioning.”
+I’m an award-winning magazine journalist and author of the book The Temple at the End of the Universe: A Search for Spirituality in the Anthropocene, which Bill McKibben called “a fascinating journey, described in clear and compelling prose.”

-My long-form journalism, personal essays and have appeared in The Globe & MailThe Walrus, Broadview, Utne Reader, Hazlitt, Eighteen BridgesQuill & QuireThe Vancouver Sun, The Ottawa Citizen, and Geez magazine.
+My long-form journalism and personal essays have appeared in The Globe & Mail, The Walrus, Broadview, Utne Reader, Hazlitt, Eighteen Bridges, Quill & Quire, The Vancouver Sun, The Ottawa Citizen, and Geez magazine.

-Unquiet in the Land,” a work of comics journalism I created together with Jonathan Dyck won gold at the 2023 Canadian National Magazine Awards.
+“Unquiet in the Land,” a work of comics journalism I created together with graphic artist Jonathan Dyck, won gold at the 2023 Canadian National Magazine Awards.

-I received a Canada Council for the Arts grant to report this story about a revolutionary figure who has long intrigued me, and an Amnesty International Media Award for my reporting on rising seas in Bangladesh.
+I received a Canada Council for the Arts grant to research this story about a revolutionary figure who has long intrigued me, and an Amnesty International Media Award for my reporting on rising seas in Bangladesh.

 This story about a friend who survived a war of vengeance in the Democratic Republic of Congo won the Dave Greber Freelance Writers’ Award.